mozilla-spidermonkey/spidermonkey-embedding-examples/docs/GC Rooting Guide.md

 - `JSObject*`
 - `JSString*`
 - `JSScript*`
-- `jsid`
+- `JS::PropertyKey (aka jsid)
 - `JSFunction*`
 - `JS::Symbol*`

-Note that `JS::Value` and `jsid` can contain pointers internally even though they are not a normal pointer type, hence their inclusion in this list.
+Note that `JS::Value` and `JS::PropertyKey` can contain pointers internally even though they are normal pointer types, hence their inclusion in this list.

 If you use these types directly, or create classes, structs or arrays